A full Glossika review, one of the few language learning apps we think you need — but it’s not the only one you need.

 - Tell me what happens after I report an error*: Sometimes there’s an error in the content.
 Like once, the English sentence said one thing, but the Arabic sentence said that plus a follow-up thing.
 I reported it.
 I am pretty sure someone receives those.
 I would just love to know what happens, like if there’s any point to reporting them.

 - Make it cheaper, for just one language: Glossika used to cost $25 a language for a whole package for one language.
 This was when it was MP3s.
 Now it’s $25 a month but for all languages.
 I think $10/month for one language would get them a higher sign-up rate.

 - Let us see what we have learned (update: this has been implemented!): I get weekly summaries of what I’ve learned in email, plus I can always go and check what I’ve hearted or marked with a smiley.
 But I’d really love it if there were a list online of everything I’ve learned.
 This would help with those times when I’m on the run, studying, and later want to come back and add things to my word database.

 * Yes, there are errors.
 But they’re rare (less than 1/100 cards) and usually not serious (a whole section of a multi-sentence phrase is missing).

 How Much Is Glossika?

-Glossika costs $29.95 a month or $299 for the year.
+Glossika costs $29.95 a month or $299 for the year (which is $24.95 per month).
 You can get a free week’s trial to see if you like the content and style.
 We consider it an indispensable part of the early (but not beginning) language-learning journey and highly recommend it.